whitewhidow/quest-sideloader-linux/README.md

 ## Ready to Sideloading an apk!

-Now run `sideload` folder any 'app-folder' that has a apk, and optional OBB files.
+Now run `sideload` from any 'app-folder' folder containing an apk, and optional OBB file(s).
 Now just run the `sideload` command and follow the on screen prompts: